 Selected students are eligible to apply for the Shirley Melton Antonacci Radiologic Technologist Freshman Scholarship.

 Enrolled students transitioning from first year to second year are eligible to apply for the Patrick Michael McCoy Scholarship.

 Most of the clinical rotations are in the Medical Center’s Radiology Department, which has 33 rooms for diagnostic and interventional procedures.
-A few clinical rotations take place in the Medical Center’s outpatient facilities.
+A few clinical rotations take place in the medical center’s outpatient facilities.
 The student will be required to drive up to 15 miles from the main campus for these clinical rotations.

-The radiographer or X-ray technologist is an essential member of the healthcare team.
+The radiographer or X-ray technologist is an essential member of the health care team.
 The radiographer is responsible for accurately positioning the patient and applying only the amount of radiation necessary to produce a quality diagnostic image.
 The radiographer understands radiation protection and knows how to perform diagnostic examinations safely.
 This protects both the patient and the radiographer.

 Education may be continued in other branches of medical imaging technology such as nuclear medicine, diagnostic medical sonography (ultrasound), or radiation therapy.
 All involve an additional year of course work and are associated with a higher entry-level salary.
 Technologists may also advance into the educational, management, or marketing segments of the profession.

-To provide East Tennessee with competent and caring radiography graduates dedicated to excellence in the delivery of healthcare.
+To provide East Tennessee with competent and caring radiography graduates dedicated to excellence in the delivery of health care.

 The student will learn how to demonstrate appropriate patient care, apply accurate positioning skills, practice radiation protection, employ effective oral communication, employ effective written communication, demonstrate problem-solving skills, adapt standard procedures for non-routine patients, provide confidentiality of patient health information and provide a professional healthcare environment.